kaifishr/DroneRacing/README.md

     <img src="docs/block_score.png" width="640" height=""/>
 </p>

 The following graph shows the evolution of the fittest drone over a period of about 5000 generations.
-At least two interesting things can be seen here.
-First, it takes the drones many hundreds of generations to actually start learning something.
-Second, the plot shows how the drones repeatedly break out of local minima and develop better strategies to maximize their reward.

 ## Installation